sancliffe/gcp-drop-mass-scanners/README.md

 Blocks ranges associated with **VDSina / Unmanaged LTD** (Russian Federation hosting), including a specific `/24` captured directly from Fail2Ban logs and the two known upstream `AS48282` / `AS216071` blocks.

 > **Note:** this script currently ships with `PROJECT_ID` hardcoded to a specific project.
-If you fork or reuse this script, replace it with your own project ID (or blank it out, as the other two scripts do) before committing changes back.
+If you fork or reuse this script, replace it with your own project ID (or blank it out, as the other scripts do) before committing changes back.

 ### `block_omegatech.sh`

 Blocks a single `/21` range belonging to **Omegatech LTD (AS202412)**, identified as a source of malicious traffic.

+### `block_hydracomms.sh`

+Blocks the largest announced prefixes belonging to **Hydra Communications (AS25369)** — 10 `/20`–`/21` ranges hardcoded in-script.
+AS25369 announces 200+ prefixes total; GCP caps a single firewall rule at 256 source ranges, so only the largest blocks are included.

+### `block_lordvps.sh`

+Blocks `81.30.98.0/24`, a range belonging to **LORDVPS (AS209425)**.
+RIPE allocation `IR-LORDVPS11-20240618`, registered to "Atis Omran Sevin PSJ" (Tehran, IR), with a generic Gmail abuse contact rather than a corporate abuse desk.
+Identified from `postfix`/`postscreen` PREGREET failures — bots across ~8 IPs in the range sending `EHLO` before the server's SMTP greeting, a common signature of spam-bot software rather than legitimate mail clients.
+Also listed on AbuseIPDB.
+This is a newly created (2024) block on a low-reputation VPS host, so an outright `/24` block is low-risk.

 ### `unique_ips.csv`